TimothyStephens/TF-IDF/README.md

 # TF-IDF method for LGT detection.
 This is the source code of TF-IDF program.
 This is program is specific for LGT detection.
-The input should be all seqeuence parts of FASTA file for LGT detection. e.g. there are 5 sequences for LGT detection, the input file should be:
+The input should be seqeuence part of a FASTA file. e.g. there are 5 sequences for LGT detection, the input file should be:

 ACCCGGGGTTTTCAAA # seq1